yukiyuqichen/yukiyuqichen.github.io/_pages/about.md

 Hi, I'm Yuqi Chen.

-I'm a PhD candidate at Peking University.
+I'm a PhD graduate of Peking University and will join the University of Hong Kong in the fall of 2025.

 My research interests primarily lie in: